 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Stony Creek has relatively fewer families with younger children, and/or college students.
 Combined, this makes Stony Creek a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Stony Creek doesn't have a public transportation system that people use for their commute.
+Stony Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Stony Creek in 2022 was $27,905, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,620 for a family of four.
 However, Stony Creek contains both very wealthy and poor people as well.